• Skip to primary navigation

 Recipe Tips & Notes

-You can bake the salmon instead of grilling or pan frying it.
-Simply season then bake the salmon in a baking dish for 12-15 minutes at 350 degrees F, or until cooked through to your preference.
+• Baked Teriyaki Salmon Recipe.
+For a baked version, season then bake the salmon in a baking dish for 12-15 minutes at 350 degrees F, or until cooked through to your preference.
+Cooking time could be longer, up to 20 minutes or longer, for thicker cut salmon or larger portions.

+• Seasoning Options.
+Chinese 5 Spice is a great pairing with teriyaki sauce, but you can use other seasonings that you love.
 The sauce brings in a huge amount of flavor, so you can go easy on the seasonings.
-Try it with a nice smoked paprika, garlic powder, salt and pepper for a simple yet amazing seasoning.
-Or, try my salmon marinade for a great flavor base.
+Try my salmon marinade for a great flavor base.

+• Teriyaki Marinade.
 If you have extra teriyaki sauce, it also makes for a wonderful base for teriyaki marinade.
 Give it a try!

 That's it, my friends.
 I hope you enjoy my teriyaki salmon recipe!
 I love it so much.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!